Council's Landfill provides residents with the opportunity to recycle many items.

 - Scrap Metal Businesses Brooksmetal (Pinnacles Rd) and Industry Equipment Sales and Salvage (Airport Rd) will accept your scrap metal for recycling

 Printer Cartridges and Mobile Telephones - all makes and models can be recycled by placing them in the box provided.

-Clothes and household items - can be take to the:
+Clothes and household items - can be taken to the:

 - Red Cross Society, 67 Oxide Street

 - St. Vincent de Paul, 97 Argent Street

 Remember there are many good reasons why we should recycle:

 - Recycling conserves resources for our children's future